Gailey To Great Haywood

 This is our second short break and we are super excited to be sharing the experience with a friend and her daughter!

 Arriving at Gailey Wharf we are greeted by Katie.
 Working in the Booking Office I have spoken to her on the phone on many occasions, but it does feel strange to now be the customer.
-We unload our luggage and it isn’t long before Ian, our engineer, arrives to show us through our boat.
+We unload our luggage, and it isn’t long before Ian, our engineer, arrives to show us through our boat.
 He shows us the engine and talks through the morning engine checks as well as the weed hatch; it all feels very relaxed and not as daunting the second time around!
-Ian lives on a boat and is very knowledgeable, answering all our questions (even the silly ones!) and reassures us that he will be on call later that evening if we need anything.

 We plan to be on the boat for 2 nights, with 2 full days cruising, so the equivalent of a weekend break – I have done some research using the Nicholson’s guide and the plan is to go north on the Staffordshire and Worcestershire Canal towards Great Haywood, where we join the Trent and Mersey Canal and turn around.

-We all jump on board and we are off!
-There are a few moored boats near to the marina but once past these we find we are the only boat on the canal, it really does feel like we are getting away from all civilisation.
+We all jump on board, and we are off!
+There are a few moored boats near to the marina but once past these we find we are the only boat on the canal, it really does feel like we are getting away from civilisation.
 The sun breaks through the clouds and before we know it, we are at the next lock.
 A great team effort and we are through in no time and with the next lock so close we decide to walk on ahead.
-Occasionally you can spot the motorway between the trees and hear the gentle hum of the traffic but otherwise the canal takes a winding path through green fields and it is so peaceful.
+Occasionally you can spot the motorway between the trees and hear the gentle hum of the traffic but otherwise the canal takes a winding path through green fields, and it is so peaceful.

-After Otherton Lock there is a relatively straight stretch before Penkridge so Manda has a go at driving the boat and surprises herself at how good she is… until she sees a boat coming the other way and promptly passes the tiller back to Clive!
 We can’t decide whether to moor just before Penkridge, near to the Cross Keys pub, or find somewhere nearer to Penkridge Lock- after missing a few opportunities we end up just north of the village at the end of a long line of moored boats!

-We can hear music as we get closer to the centre and as we turn the corner into the market square we can see why; there is live music at The Star Inn and it is so busy that people are spilling out on to the road!
+We can hear music as we get closer to the centre and as we turn the corner into the market square we can see why; there is live music at The Star Inn, and it is so busy that people are spilling out onto the road!
 The atmosphere is fantastic, so we decide to get a round of drinks, stand outside and enjoy the music.
 Clive takes the kids back to the boat to watch a film whilst myself and Manda spend a little longer sampling the well-stocked gin bar, all in the name of research, obviously!

 After a full cooked breakfast everyone is excited to get moving.
 Considering themselves experts now the kids can’t wait to get to Longford Lock which is only a short distance away.
 The canal is so quiet and peaceful it is hard to believe that the M6 is nearby.
-After Longford bridge we pass under the motorway bridge, the noise is brief and soon forgotten as we are straight back to trees and lush green fields all around.
+After Longford Bridge we pass under the motorway bridge, the noise is brief and soon forgotten as we are straight back to trees and lush green fields all around.
 Teddesley Park runs alongside the canal and in its day the bridge leading to the park was known as ‘fancy bridge’ because it was so ornamental.

 Cruising through the village of Acton Trussell we are in awe of some of the amazing gardens that run down to the canal.
 We pass a man mowing his lawn and give him a wave, it strikes me how normal it must be for him to have an audience!